Shaun King (American football): Post-playing

 named King as Recruiter of the Year.

-In 2021, he started to work as a host for VSiN, in Las Vegas, Nevada.
+In 2021, King started to work as a host for VSiN, in Las Vegas, Nevada.
 He co-hosts the show, "The Night Cap," with Tim Murray weeknights from 10 pm to 1 am ET.

+King also works as an analyst next to play-by-play man Ben Wilson on the television broadcasts of the Vegas Knight Hawks of the Indoor Football League.